No Bake Cookies

 How To Store No Bake Cookies

 The best part about these cookies is that they can last for quite awhile – up to 2 weeks.
-If stored in the freezer, they’ll be good for 2 months (perfect for keeping a post-holiday stash).
+If stored in the freezer, they’ll be good for up to 3 months (perfect for keeping a post-holiday stash).

 Just make sure to store them in airtight containers or stasher bags.
 You can also use parchment paper to divide the layers so that the cookies don’t stick to each other.